kemitchell/square-one-forms/contractor.md

 ## Delegation

 Neither party can delegate any duty under this agreement.
-Any attempt to delegate has no legal effect.
+Any attempt to delegate duties under this agreement has no legal effect.

 ## Unenforceable Terms